mickfree/mickfree/README.md

 <!--About-->
 ## About
-<p>I am Michael Luna.I am a third-year student at .I am currently studying and practicing to become a Data Scientist and my journey as a self taught programmer..
+<p>I am Michael Luna.I am a third-year student  .I am currently studying and practicing to become a Data Scientist and my journey as a self taught programmer..
 My other interests aside from Machine Learning are Backend Development and DevOps.
 </p>